Decode systematic cyclic code to recover binary vector data

 This block accepts a column vector input signal containing N elements, where N is the codeword length.
 The output signal is a column vector containing K elements, where K is the message length of the cyclic code.

 You can determine the systematic cyclic coding scheme in one of two ways:

-the first and second dialog parameters, respectively.
-The block computes
+as the first and second dialog parameters, respectively.
+The block computes an